Environmental issues in Egypt: Land and agricultural resources

-The Nile River provides Egyptians with natural resources, allowing for agricultural lands and irrigation systems.
-Egypt has an expanding population and limited resources.
-As a result, Egyptians have less land to farm, however, produce more crops per person than Thailand or the Philippines.
-The management of the Nile is important for economic growth in Egypt.
-As a result, there is an economic issue between various human and nonhuman agents.
 The opening of natural resources and technological advancements throughout development projects in Egypt has historically created a range of feedback from Egyptians.
 Among these agricultural projects was the construction of villages created to provide for irrigation strategies from Lower Egypt and Upper Egypt, done as a means of strengthening Egypt's economy at the height of its capitalist endeavors during the British occupation.